MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/commands.rst

-   "validate", "Validate a corpus to ensure there are no issues with the data format", :ref:`validating_data` "train_dictionary", "Estimate pronunciation probabilities from aligning a corpus", :ref:`training_dictionary` "train_ivector", "Train an ivector extractor for speaker diarization", ""
+   "validate", "Validate a corpus to ensure there are no issues with the data format", :ref:`validating_data` "train_dictionary", "Estimate pronunciation probabilities from aligning a corpus", :ref:`training_dictionary` "train_ivector", "Train an ivector extractor for speaker diarization", "" "classify_speakers", "Use ivector extractor to classify files or cluster them", ""

 Transcription